Pouyazarbipour/Earthquake-Acceleration-Response-Spectrum-Generation/README.md

-# Earthquake Acceleration Response Spectrum GUI
+# Earthquake Acceleration Response Spectrum Generation GUI

 This MATLAB GUI application generates an **Acceleration Response Spectrum** based on the **API RP 2WSD 2014** standard.
 The tool allows users to input soil type and coefficient values to compute and visualize the response spectrum.